mattbierbaum/hey.runat.me/docs/blog/beerpong.md

 But of course, people can't aim perfectly (except Michael 'Laser Fingers' Jordan who doesn't know the meaning of uncertainty) so let's start to blur our eyes.
-Looking at various errors levels in fractions of the cup size, we see
+We blur the pattern of shots that land in a cup by various levels of gaussian kernels.
+The size of the variance approximately models various levels of aiming ability.
+Looking at these various errors levels in fractions of the cup size, we see

  - 10% - you're pretty talented.
 Have too much free time?
 In either case, just aim for the center of the cup, you can do it, I believe in you.